 The Mayor, alongside a delegation from Yokohama including leaders from the Yokohama City Council, Chamber of Commerce and Industry, and municipal government, arrived in New York City on November 24, 2019, kicking off a packed three-days of intercity promotion and exchange.
 The impetus for this trip was the opening ceremony being held for the new Office of the City of Yokohama Representative to the Americas, which was established in New York City late last year.

-Lecture at Stony Brook University
+Fumiko Hayashi delivers a lecture at Stony Brook University

 On Monday morning, Mayor Hayashi traveled to Stony Brook University to deliver a lecture titled “Empowering Empathy and Grace in Leadership” to an audience of around 200 students, faculty, and other guests.
 The lecture, given in Japanese and simultaneously translated into English, touched on the Mayor’s insights and experiences from her extensive history as a business executive in Japan, including acting as the President of BMW Tokyo, President of Nissan Auto Sales, and CEO of The Daiei, a large retail company in Japan.
 Given her long history of powerful business positions, and being elected the first female mayor of Yokohama, Japan’s second largest city, Mayor Hayashi has also been included in the Wall Street Journal’s 50 Women to Watch, Forbes Magazine’s World’s 100 Most Powerful Women, and Fortune Magazine’s 50 Most Powerful Women in Business: International.